Skip to Content

 How to Care for my Cricut Blades

 Caring for your Cricut blades will increase their life.
-Blades and housings are quite the investment, so make sure you are doing your best to care for them at all times.
+Blades and housings are quite an investment, so ensure you are always doing your best to care for them.

-Here are a couple of tips for you to take care of your precious blades.
+Here are a couple of tips for you to take care of your precious tools.

-The best way to care for your blades is by using them with the right materials.
-It can be tempting to try to cut something thicker with the fine point blade if you don’t have have the Deep Point one.
+The best way to care for your blades is to use them with suitable materials.
+If you don’t have a deep-point blade, it can be tempting to try to cut something thicker with a fine-point blade.

-However, not only your project won’t be appropriately cut, but you will also add extra wear and tear to the blade.
+However, not only your project won’t be properly cut, but you will also add extra wear and tear to the blade.

-Make sure to keep the plastic cover for blades – and also scoring wheel – that has a drive housing.
-This cover protects the gears of the housing.
+Make sure to keep the plastic cover for Drive Housing.
+This cover protects and keeps the housing gears clean.
 When you remove the cover, you are exposing the blade & housing to small particles like hair and dust.

 Put them away when they are not in use.

-The Compartments inside the Cricut Machines are specifically designed to hold your blades – They thought of everything – For the replacement blades there’s a metallic magnet that will keep them in place at all times.
+If you just have a handfulf of tools, the Compartments inside the machines are specifically designed to hold your blades.
+For the replacement blades, there’s a metallic magnet that will keep them in place at all times.

 However you decide to store them, make sure to put them way far away from your children’s – or anyone else that doesn’t know that’s a blade – reach.